WMS Factory Design

 Startd.
 This stage the condor_startd is configured and

-To do this, the script parses the Condor variable description files and extracts the needed values from the glidein configuration file.
+To do this, the script parses the HTCondor variable description files and extracts the needed values from the glidein configuration file.
 If no values is provided, the default is used.

-Once all the variables are collectod, the condor_config is
+Once all the variables are collected, the condor_config is

-The script now launches two Condor startds, by means of a condor_master.
+The script now launches two HTCondor startds, by means of a condor_master.
 The first one is a monitoring startd and is not managed.

 The second one is instead the main, job startd, and the glidein code blocks on it.
 This startd will do the bulk of the processing, advertising itself to a collector and accepting user jobs.